ProfLehman/cs325_fall_2025/lab8_binary_search/lab8.md

 display the guess number each time it makes a guess.
 The bot must also determine if the user has entered an incorrect response ie. if the user is not truthful (or just makes a mistake), the bot must stop making guesses.

+Add your first and last name to code comments.

+Save your code as `lab8.java`

 Feel free to be creative and modify the script as long as you meet the following requirements
 - Must use a binary search approach
 - Must predict and display the maximum number of guesses (i.e. log2 n)